 2. Be With Books : visit your local library

-I often go to work in the library in Manchester City Centre.
-It’s big, there’s loads of places to find a spot to work without distraction, and it’s free.
+I often go to work in a big library in my city centre.
+It’s massive, beautiful, there’s loads of places to find a spot to work without distraction, and it’s free.
 Plus I can bring my lunch and a flask of coffee and stay as long as I need.
 And I’m surrounded by books!

 It doesn’t matter if you’ve got a small or massive library near you.
 If you get there early enough you’re sure to find a nice spot to settle down in and get to work.
 Plus you’ve got all that knowledge at your fingertips!